ISCA AWARDS 2025: Global IRTS

 Awards ceremony:

-All 12 shortlisted candidates be invited to the ISCA Awards 2023: Health celebration at the MOVE Congress in Madrid on 15 November 2023.
-They will have their flight, accommodation and event participation at the MOVE Congress 2023 covered by ISCA if they are based in an EU country or Norway, Iceland, Ukraine and Moldova (other shortlisted applicants will receive a 500 euro contribution to their flight costs, with their accommodation and event participation fully covered).
+All 12 shortlisted candidates will be invited to the ISCA Awards 2025: Global IRTS Celebration at the MOVE Congress in Copenhagen on 29 October 2025.
+Their flight, accommodation, and event participation at the MOVE Congress 2025 will be covered by ISCA (with a maximum contribution of €500 towards their flight costs, while accommodation and event participation will be fully covered).

 EVALUATION PROCESS